-5.3.3 Water Table Depth - Summary
+5.3.5 Water Table Depth Issue - Summary

-A range of field studies providing information on the critical groundwater depth for soil salinization were summarized in the preceding section.
-For grasslands in Southern Alberta, most of the field studies agree that a water table greater than 1.5 m carries minimal risk of soil salinization.
-Alberta Agriculture and Forestry (2013) are slightly more conservative indicating that soil salinization is unlikely where the water table is deeper than 2 m.
-The more conservative value of 2 m is adopted herein as an indicator depth for the water table, below which there will be little risk of soil salinization.
-This does not imply that a water table depth shallower than 2 m will result in future soil salinization at a given site.
+Various field and modelling studies and other sources of information relating to the critical groundwater depth for soil salinization were summarized in the preceding section.
+For grasslands in Southern Alberta, most of the field studies agree that a water table greater than 1.5 m carries little risk of soil salinization.
+The southern Alberta modelling study conducted for the current project (Section 5.3.4 and Appendix A) confirms that no net upwards water or salt migration is predicted for Southern Alberta grasslands for three representative soil types when the water table is at 1.5 m or deeper.
+Accordingly, 1.5 m is adopted herein as an indicator depth for the water table, below which there will be little risk of soil salinization.
+This does not imply that a water table depth above 1.5 m is an indicator depth that future soil salinization will occur.